FriskySaga/CodeWiki/README.md

 # CodeWiki
 Idly browsing your phone?
-Why not spend that time learning some new APIs?
+Why not spend that time to learn new APIs?

 Lead your own adventure through the CodeWiki, or leave your fate up to RNG!